Amabel Kylee Síorghlas: Word Artisan VT

 It strikes the deeper tones of human experience.
 It helps us to shape our impulses, desires, and goals into understandable patterns.
 Effective writing unfolds knowledge; it increases compassion and changes minds; it can change the world.

-With an MA in Writing, Fiction, from the University of New Hampshire, and an MFA in Writing, Poetry, from the Vermont College of Fine Arts, I can support you during the creation or revision of your work.
-I offer in-depth and thoughtful comments, questions, and suggestions based on quintessential elements of craft.
-I have been editing for many years—books, newspapers, graduate student works, journal articles, marketing materials, and the list goes on.
+With an MA in Writing: Fiction from the University of New Hampshire, and an MFA in Writing: Poetry from the Vermont College of Fine Arts, I can support you during the creation or revision of your book.
+I offer in-depth thoughtful comments, questions, and suggestions based on quintessential elements of craft.
+I’ve been a writer, educator, and editor for many years, and I’ve worked on books, newspapers, graduate student works, journal articles, marketing materials … the list goes on.

 Are you working on a book?